 - Broken bones

 - Incidents resulting in a concussion or loss of consciousness

-2. A Notice of Injury form must be filed with Human Resources and sumbitted to the University's WC insurer within 48 hours of the injury/illness.
+Submit a completed Notice of Injury form to Human Resources within 48 hours of the injury/illness.
 Every injury or work-related illness must be reported, regardless of whether it might seem relatively minor or insignificant.
 The Commonwealth of Massachusetts's Division of Human Resources WC Unit reviews and makes determination on WC claims.

 Authorizing the Release of Medical Records

-As part of the Notice of Injury report an employee must sign an Authorization for Release of Medical Records [WORD] form.
+As part of the Notice of Injury report an employee must sign an Authorization for Release of Medical Records form this form is included in the Notice of Injury.
 This form authorizes hospitals and medical providers to release any and all information relating to the employee's injury/illness to persons and/or institutions involved in the WC process.
 The Commonwealth's WC Unit will not pay medical bills related to the injury unless it has received this authorization form.
 If you are seriously injured and/or not immediately available to sign the form, your department will mail the Authorization to your home.
 Return the completed Authorization for Release of Medical Records form to Human Resources.

-Absence from Work for Five (5) or More Days
+Absence from Work for Five (5) or More Calendar Days

 If an employee will be absent from work for five (5) or more calendar days, the employee and his/her supervisor must follow the standard leave application process.
 In addition:

-- the employee's supervisor must completed and submit a First Notice of Injury (Form 101) [PDF] to Human Resources.
-This form begin the formal request for income replacement while the employee is out due to a work-related illness or injury.
+- The employing department must submit a completed First Notice of Injury (Form 101) to Human Resources.
+This form begins the formal request for income replacement while the employee is out due to a work-related illness or injury.

-- the employee must complete and submit a Concurrent Earnings Report [Word] and Physician's Report [Word] to Human Resources.
+- The employee must complete and submit a Concurrent Earnings Report and Physician's Report [this is a Microsoft Word download] to Human Resources.